HackerDaGreat57/bpp/README.md

 ## Why did you create this project?
 This application is meant to replace all the overpriced proprietary software out there that doesn't give you any freedom.
 I believe that computer software was meant to be free and open, and some desperate people from 1969 ([yes, literally](https://en.wikipedia.org/wiki/Proprietary_software#Origin)) decided to unnecessarily close and monetize it.
 I know we all have to make a buck or two, but I really don't think software is the way to do that.

 My stance on proprietary software is exactly the opposite of Bill Gates' opinion, including the hint of anger.
 Microsoft Windows and Apple's operating systems are the only exceptions, but even that's only because over 60% of the world's personal computers are running them.
+And still I feel that there is injustice done to us due to having to pay $130+ for the most popular operating system in the world.

 ## The history of this project
 If you look at the dozens of repositories I currently have, they are either forks or baseless claims of greatness.
 These are the products of me not having enough time to work on them properly, but now that summer is over and my teachers are giving less homework I am able to actually get somewhere.
 I have wanted to build this app since 2019, but I never found enough time to do so until now.